 Carat weight is the last major criterion that jewelers take into consideration when evaluating a diamond.
 Today, digital scales make weighing diamonds both fast and accurate.
 The weight of a diamond is expressed in carats and points.
 There are one-hundred points to the carat.
 A diamond that is 48 points, for example, is 48/100 of a carat — or slightly under one-half carat.
 As diamonds increase in size, the price per carat goes up very rapidly.
 A one carat diamond of a particular quality may be twice the weight of a half-carat diamond of the same quality, but it may cost three times as much.
 The explanation for this is simple.
 As stones increase in size, they become rarer and their price per carat increases.

-These are the four basic characteristics of a diamond that will be discussed in this booklet.
 In reality, however, there are many additional characteristics that the gemologist takes into consideration when evaluating a diamond.
 These may include the quality of the polishing, the symmetry of the diamond, variances in the quality of the diamond material (which resulted from changing conditions of temperature and pressure in nature as the rough diamond crystal was being formed), and numerous other gemological factors.
 As we learn how to use the GIA grading system, we will concern ourselves only with the four basic factors, but keep in mind that there are many intangible characteristics that cannot be measured and do not appear on the certificate.
 One of the most important of these non-measurable characteristics is the transparency of the diamond material itself.
 This refers to whether the material is “grainy” in nature or whether it is of the more desired “crystal” quality.

 It is important that the consumer understand how to use the grading system in order to obtain the desired balance of characteristics in the diamond he wishes to purchase.
 As we have already discussed, the beauty and brilliance of the diamond come from the cutting, the proportioning, and the quality of the diamond material.
 The color and clarity scales refer only to the rarity of the material from which the stone is cut.
 Although a diamond may have a high color and clarity grade on the GIA scale, unless it has an excellent cut, it will not be a beautiful stone.
 Therefore, if you want your stone to have maximum beauty and brilliance, we suggest that you buy a finely cut and polished diamond.
 You should then vary the color grade, clarity grade, and weight of the diamond to stay within your budget.